Details about the Systemic Risk Buffer (SyRB)

 Calibration of Buffer Levels

 The SyRB and the O-SII buffer have a complementary effect, i.e. they supplement each other.
 During the transposition of CRD V into Austrian law, this interplay was taken into account accordingly through the additivity of the two buffers.
-The SyRB buffer level was reduced accordingly to avoid overlaps with the O-SII buffer (the same risk should not be addressed twice).
+The SyRB buffer levels were reduced accordingly to avoid overlaps with the O-SII buffer (the same risk should not be addressed twice).

 Identification of the parts of the banking sector required to maintain a systemic risk buffer

-The part of the banking sector that is exposed to a relevant extent to the identified systemic risks (see above) shall be required to maintain a systemic risk buffer.
+The part of the banking sector that is exposed to a relevant extent to the identified systemic risks shall be required to maintain a systemic risk buffer.

 The setting of the buffer amounts as well as the identification of the parts of the banking sector and specifically the institutions and groups of institutions impacted by the relevant systemic risks occurred based on an opinion by the Oesterreichische Nationalbank.
-Detailed descriptions about the methodology applied can be found on the website of the Oesterreichische Nationalbank.
+Detailed descriptions about the methodology applied can be found on the Oesterreichische Nationalbank website.

 The systemic risk buffer requirement relates to all the institution’s exposures irrespective of their location.